SamGuercho/smart_document/README.md

 # Smart Document Analyzer

 A comprehensive Python library for intelligent document analysis using Large Language Models (LLMs).
 This project provides a unified framework for classifying and extracting metadata from business documents such as invoices, contracts, and financial reports using OpenAI's GPT models.
+Please note that this library is a demo!
+Some features such as the actions in the API are still in a Mock state.

 ## Features